Migrant caravan re-forms in Mexico, members vow to reach US

 "Why would I want to go to the United States if I'm going to be persecuted" there as well, she said.

-Mexico's Interior Department said in a statement that it had received 640 refugee requests by Hondurans at the border crossing.
+Mexico's Interior Department said it had received 640 refugee requests by Hondurans at the border crossing.
 It released photos of migrants getting off buses at a shelter and receiving food and medical attention.

 Some tore open a fence on the Guatemala side of the bridge and threw two young children, perhaps age 6 or 7, and their mother into the muddy waters about 40 feet below.
 They were rafted to safety in on the Mexican bank.